 If you are concerned about the plans your provider has outlined, you should talk to your provider to see if it can address your concerns.

-The situation is likely to keep changing, so you should regularly check your provider’s website, your email, and any other channel the provider usually uses to communicate with you (including via the Virtual Learning Environment) for updates.
+The situation continues to evolve so you should regularly check your provider’s website, your email, and any other channel the provider usually uses to communicate with you (including via a Virtual Learning Environment) for updates.

 Will I still be able to do placements?

-Some courses include optional placement opportunities.
-It is possible that some organisations will not be offering these opportunities at the moment because of the impact of Covid-19 on their business.
+Some courses include optional placement opportunities, for example, in business.
+It is possible that some organisations will not be offering these opportunities at the moment because of the impact of Covid-19.

 Will I still be able to study abroad?

 If you were expecting to study abroad in the near future, it is very likely that this will be disrupted.
-Travel restrictions are changing very rapidly.
+Travel restrictions continue to change very rapidly.
 Your provider should keep you updated about what options are available to you.
 It should let you know how it plans to deliver learning opportunities to you, if study abroad can’t go ahead as planned.
 Providers should also give you advice about practical arrangements such as visas, finance and accommodation.